 Open Road sees every grant it makes as an investment for social impact.
-We provide fast, flexible capital via three portfolios: Charitable Grants; Recoverable Grants; and The Unexpected Fund.
+We provide fast, flexible capital via three portfolios: Charitable Grants; Loans; and The Unexpected Fund.
 Our portfolios exclusively support mid-implementation projects that encounter an unexpected roadblock.
 Our funds ensure the impact of the original project – and often rescue or preserve the ROI of the original donor’s investment, thus generating great leverage for Open Road.
 Since its first grant in 2012, Open Road has disbursed $7.6 Million dollars to over 50 organizations, leveraging more than $54 Million in original project funds.

 Open Road’s model is based on speed and financial leverage.
 Most traditional grant-making programs have slow, inflexible, and restrictive procedures for releasing funds.
 Many do not provide funds outside of their fixed grant cycles at all.
 To address this funding gap, grants from Open Road do not operate on a traditional grant cycle.
 Proposals are accepted on a rolling basis throughout the year and the application itself is a concise, three-step process: an initial conversation, short written application and final interview.

 Natalia joined Open Road Alliance in 2017 as the portfolio fellow.